 Song about the mental clinic

-I told myself:-- must stop to write!
+I told myself:-- you mustn't write!

 But stubborn hands will not comply,